AurelioDeRosa/Saveba.js/README.md

 [Saveba.js](https://github.com/AurelioDeRosa/Saveba.js) is a JavaScript library that, relying on the [Network Information API](http://w3c.github.io/netinfo/), tries to save bandwidth to users having a slow connection by removing unnecessary* resources (at the moment images only).

-*An explanation of what's considered an unnecessary resource can be found in the "[How does Saveba.js works](#how-does-savebajs-works)" section.
+*An explanation of what's considered an unnecessary resource can be found in the "[How does Saveba.js work](#how-does-savebajs-work)" section.

 ## Notes on Saveba.js ##